-&lt;sup>18 Participating agencies include: state/federal agencies, local governments, tribal governments See pages 68 - 69 of the Report 466.
+&lt;sup>18 Participating agencies include: state/federal agencies, local governments, tribal governments

 In the particular example, identify whether there are notable environmental features near the interchange area that could be affected by the new development.
 Using the interchange addition example, the discussion should include both positive effects (such as economic development opportunities) and/or negative effects (such as impacts to wetlands in the areas of new development) to the environment.